sirodoht/suburb/docs/deployment.md

 And as noted, some scripts require that configuration is in a specific file somewhere, so please refer to individual repo READMEs for full details.

 Of particular note, the polisServer runs on environment variables which tell it where to look for the client repositories (host & port), and affording you a lot of flexibility in how you deploy.

-TODO Compile complete starter template somewhere in this repo...

 ## Development environment